 South Korea is highly committed to the potential that blockchain technology holds and the government is actively supporting research and development into several blockchain projects.
 Government bodies include the Ministry of Science and the National IT Promotions Agency and the areas of assessment include digital ledger-based currency, healthcare and real estate.
 Like most countries, the central bank is also trialing a research project into digital currency.
 That said, full on decentralized finance (DeFi) as a future next step to integrate within the current financial system is not on the cards.

-Crypto security, transparency and compliance in South Korea
+Crypto regulation in South Korea

 Cryptocurrency trading and services are rigorously regulated and the use of anonymous accounts banned.
 The Financial Services Commission (FSC) also supervises new and very tight reporting requirements for banks and crypto exchange accounts.
 Cryptocurrency trading in South Korea requires that any individual must have a ‘real-name’ account (in the same bank as used by a crypto exchange) in order to deposit or withdraw funds from their e-wallet.
 Standard Anti Money Laundering rules and structured transaction reporting requirements apply to both banks and exchanges in order to verify an investor’s identity.
 Crypto service providers must comply with Know Your Customer standards and be registered with financial regulators.